 Cathryn’s Tutor Karen says “Cathryn has been a very keen learner, eager to complete the course so she can progress in her career”

-Anonymous, a learner on Story Sacks, Family Learning
+A learner from Story Sacks, Family Learning

 "This course has been an invaluable and rewarding project for myself and my children.
 I would really recommend the course to anyone with small children and people to encourage your children to develop a love for books, reading and to help with speech and language skills through listening, learning and playing."